AmandaMortensen/Global-YouTube-Statistics-Analysis/README.md

 #### Data Exploration

 As part of the data exploration I used pandas to import and get a better understanding og the data, including it's size, it's content and null values.
-A biref code previww below
+A biref code sample below

 ```